johnconnor-sec/linux-dictation/README.md

 A native Linux application for system-wide voice dictation, similar to Windows' `Win+H` or macOS's "Dictation".

+> [!Note]
+> This is a work in progress, check back later for updates and bug fixes.

 ## Features

 - **System-wide:** Works in (almost) any application.